Law-Abiding-Troller/LiteralSeaglideUpgrades/README.md

 - Added the ability to craft All of the Speed Upgrades in the tab: `Seaglide` in the `Fabricator`.
 Steps to get to tab, `Seaglide`: `Personal`, `Tools`
 - Added the ability to craft All of the Efficiency Upgrades in the tab: `Seaglide` in the `Fabricator`.
 Steps to get to tab, `Seaglide`: `Personal`, `Tools`
 - Updated Source Code
+## v0.2.5
+ - Added the ability to change the upgrades container key
+ - Added mod options
+ - Added the ability to enable Debug Mode without recompiling the mod
+ - Added a speed addon to the base mod
+   - The addon adds 10 additional speed upgrades.
+Going up to the max speed multiplier of 100x
+   - To unlock these upgrades, it is in the mod options menu mentioned in the Notes of this page
+   - Does require the Seaglide to unlock
+ - Updated source code
+ - Squashed many bugs
+ - Actually released on Nexus
 ### More to come!